prof3ssorSt3v3/mad9011/docs/assignments/hybrid8.md

 - Apply visual style CSS.
 - Add a hover/click state.
 - Animate your SVG with CSS.
 - Depending on your code organization, you may use multiple files or one sigle file for your SVG animation.
 For example: You will have 3 files if you use HTML with external CSS to animate and style your external SVG file.
-Or, you may use only 1 HTML file if you embed CSS and SVG code inside.
+Or, you may use only 1 HTML file if you embed CSS, SVG, and JS code inside.
 - When the work is completed, upload your file(s) as ONE file (ZIP or SVG or HTML) for submission.
 - File naming example: *TomSmith-SVGanimation.zip* [firstnameLastname-SVGanimation.zip]